 While a lower schedule for marijuana would not make it legal under federal law, it may ease restrictions on research.
 The bill would not force states to legalize medical marijuana, but would protect states that do from federal interference.

 Currently, 23 states have legalized medical marijuana and a dozen others have legalized a low-THC marijuana for medical use.
 All would be protected under the Senate bill.
 Four states, along with the District of Columbia, have legalized recreational marijuana.
+So if you live in any of these four states then you might be interested in getting something like these best bongs and vapes for sale online, why not make the most of it being legalized?

 The sale, possession, production and distribution of marijuana remain illegal under federal law.
 States that have legalized marijuana or softened penalties for possession have been able to do so because of federal guidance urging prosecutors to refrain from targeting state-legal marijuana operations.